yotinnot/abs-documentation/docs/stores/index.md

 In most pages or tabs, there is an option to print a report for that page.
 Reports come in 2 formats, Google Sheet and `.csv`.

-If you use airborne-support email address to sign in into Google Chrome, you should not have a problem generating Google sheet reports.
+If you use airborne-support email address to sign in into Google Chrome, you should not have any problem generating Google sheet reports.
 Otherwise, you can still generate but will not be able to view it.
 This is because the system only allows authenticated user under this organization to view the files.

-If you generate `.csv` file, the browser will download `.csv` file onto your computer. `.csv` files can be view using all spreadsheet applications, Excel, Google Sheets or even Notepad.
+On the contrary, If you generate `.csv` file, the browser will download `.csv` file onto your computer. `.csv` files can be view using all spreadsheet applications, Excel, Google Sheets or even Notepad.

 ::: info
 All printed or generated reports are considered "uncontrolled", which means they are true at the time of genration only.